-I. Capital Assets and Depreciation
+Capital Assets and Depreciation

 Capital assets, which include property, plant, equipment, and infrastructure, are recorded at historical cost or estimated historical cost when purchased or constructed.
-Donated capital assets are recorded at estimated fair market value at the date of donation.
+Donated capital assets are recorded at acquisition value at the date of donation.

 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.